Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

-This trial is looking at Veregen cream to treat pre cancerous changes to the skin of the vulva.
+This trial was looking at Veregen cream to treat pre cancerous changes to the skin of the vulva.

 Doctors usually treat VIN 3 with surgery or occasionally with laser treatment.
 These treatments help but doctors are always looking for more treatments.

 Veregen cream contains a substance that comes from green tea.
 We know from research that Veregen cream is safe to use and works for women with genital warts.
-The researchers think it may help women who have VIN 3.
-To find this out they want to compare Veregen cream with a dummy cream (
+The researchers thought it may help women who have VIN 3.
+To find this out they wanted to compare Veregen cream with a dummy cream (

 quality of life

 The team found that Veregen cream was safe and did work to reduce the VIN and its symptoms.

 This was a phase 2 trial.
 26 women took part.
 It was a randomised double blinded trial.
 Neither the women nor their doctor chose which group they were in.
 They also didn’t know which cream they used.

 - 13 women used a dummy cream (placebo)

 Everyone was told to use their cream 3 times a day for 16 weeks.
 After starting treatment the trial team followed them up at:

 - 2 months